 Understanding APRs and Factor Rates

-Just like any other loan or line of credit, the money you borrow comes with a cost to finance.
+Like any type of business financing, the money you borrow comes with a cost to finance.
 Many people are familiar with the term annual percentage rate (APR), a figure commonly associated with credit cards and other consumer funding options.
-But depending on the type of business funding you choose to fulfill your business needs, the cost of financing may come in the form of a factor rate.
+But certain types of business funding (such as a merchant cash advance or purchase of receivables), represent the cost of funding in the form of a factor rate.

 What Are Factor Rates?

 Factor rates are expressed as a decimal figure rather than a percentage and typically range from 1.1 to 1.5.
 In order to determine the total amount you'll need to pay back in the end, you can multiply your factor rate by the total amount that you were funded.
 This is different from an APR, which is always annualized.
 So, if you have a factor rate of 1.3 on a funded amount of $12,000, you would owe back a total amount of $15,600 on a 12-month term.

 What Goes Into Determining a Factor Rate?

 Factor rates are specific to business funding, and are typically based on the following:

 Time in Business

 Credit Score (Business and Personal)